pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 Attributes for Kerberos configuration

 * `ad_domain_join_password` - (Optional) The Active Directory password for `ad_domain_join_user`.
-Terraform cannot perform drift detection of this configuration.
+This provider cannot perform drift detection of this configuration.
 * `ad_domain_join_user` - (Optional) Required only when establishing a cross-realm trust with an Active Directory domain.
 A user with sufficient privileges to join resources to the domain.
-Terraform cannot perform drift detection of this configuration.
+This provider cannot perform drift detection of this configuration.
 * `cross_realm_trust_principal_password` - (Optional) Required only when establishing a cross-realm trust with a KDC in a different realm.
 The cross-realm principal password, which must be identical across realms.
-Terraform cannot perform drift detection of this configuration.
+This provider cannot perform drift detection of this configuration.
 * `kdc_admin_password` - (Required) The password used within the cluster for the kadmin service on the cluster-dedicated KDC, which maintains Kerberos principals, password policies, and keytabs for the cluster.
-Terraform cannot perform drift detection of this configuration.
+This provider cannot perform drift detection of this configuration.
 * `realm` - (Required) The name of the Kerberos realm to which all nodes in a cluster belong.
 For example, `EC2.INTERNAL`

 ## instance_group